-This course is a continuation of ENG-105 with advanced work in research techniques.
-The major focus is on persuasive and argumentative writing incorporating oral, visual, and electronic modes with an emphasis on critical thinking skills.
-Prerequisite: ENG-105 Composition I with a "C" grade or better.
+This course is a continuation of ENG-105 with advanced work in library research techniques.
+The major focus is on persuasive and argumentative writing with an emphasis on critical thinking skills.
+Each student must have completed ENG-105 Composition I or equivalent with a grade of C or better before enrolling in this course.